Increase your impact when you quote, cite or re-use our content.

 We welcome your use of our copyrighted content when you inform us of your intent in advance and obtain our written permission.
 And we’ll make the process as fast and easy as possible.

 Our copyrighted content is protected by U.S. intellectual property law that is recognized by most countries.
 To republish or reproduce our content, you must obtain our permission.
 Here’s how:

-PMI chapters and Registered Education Providers (R.E.P.s) automatically have permission for some uses as outlined in the Chapter Manual and R.E.P.
-Application and Agreement.
+PMI chapters and Authorized Training Partners automatically have permission for some uses as outlined in the Chapter Manual and Authorized Training Partner Application and Agreement.
 For all other uses, you must apply for permission.

 PMI authors wanting to reuse their work must apply for permission; we will not withhold it unreasonably or require a fee.